acheong08/ChatGPT/README.md

                 !refresh - Refresh the session authentication
                 !exit - Exit the program
 ```
-**Make sure you run `!refresh` if you are only using the `session_token`.**

 Refresh every so often in case the token expires.

-## Arguments
-You can pass the output through a processor using command line arguments.

-Example:

-Use `python3 -m revChatGPT say` to make a Mac speak the output

 # Development:
 `pip3 install revChatGPT --upgrade`